Registration

 School, college, or extracurricular insurance, or liability insurance: an important supporting document

-This type of insurance covers the legal obligation of every individual to compensate others for damages caused by fault, carelessness, negligence, or by objects owned, rented, or borrowed.
+This type of insurance covers the obligation of every individual to compensate others for damages caused by fault, carelessness, negligence, or by objects owned, rented, or borrowed.

-• Be careful not to over-insure yourself: before taking out a policy, check first to see if your comprehensive home insurance or renters’ insurance (or your parents’ policies) already covers your personal life or school-related and extracurricular activities.
+• Be careful not to over-insure yourself: Before purchasing any policy, check first to see if your comprehensive home insurance or renters insurance (or your parents’ policies) already covers your personal life or school-related and extracurricular activities.

 • The certificate must be valid as of the date of registration and must include your first and last name.

-• Professional liability insurance does not meet the requirements for administrative registration.
+• Professional liability insurance does not correspond to the application submitted for administrative registration.

-• Similarly, a membership application or proof of payment of dues does not constitute proof of insurance: neither of these documents is acceptable.
+• Similarly, a membership application or proof of payment of dues does not constitute proof of insurance: neither of these two documents is acceptable.

 • The certificate must include the words “civil liability.”